 A green building explores ways to improve the management of wastewater and drinking water efficiency.
 The building practices water harvesting for safe indoor use and generally minimizes water use in the building.
 A green building also does not stress stormwater and drainage infrastructure or prevent them from doing their job.

 A green building uses fewer, more durable materials and generates less waste.
 The structure’s design accounts for its end-of-life stage by implementing waste recovery techniques after demolition.
-Even residents practicing reuse and recycling contribute to a green building.
+Even residents practising reuse and recycling contribute to a green building.

 Green buildings allow fresh air to circulate inside and deliver good indoor air quality through ventilation.
 Its residents avoid using chemicals and other substances that can create toxic emissions.
 It incorporates as much natural light and a natural view as possible.
 Thus, it ensures its residents’ comfort while simultaneously reducing lighting energy needs.